Lauramasonjar/Credit_Risk_Analysis/README.md

   - First four algorithms are based on **resampling techniques** and are designed to deal with **class imbalance**.
   - After the data is resampled, Logistic Regression is used to predict the outcome.
     - Logistic regression predicts **binary outcomes** .
-  - The last two models are from ensemble learning group.
+  - The last two models are from an ensemble learning group.
     - The concept of ensemble learning is the process of combining multiple models,
-    - Like decision tree algorithms, to help improve the accuracy and robustness, as well as decrease variance of the model,
-    - therefore, increase the overall performance of the model.
+    - Like decision tree algorithms, to help improve the accuracy and robustness, as well as decrease variance of the model, therefore, increase the overall performance of the model.

 ### 1. Naive Random Oversampling and Logistic Regression
 In random oversampling, instances of the minority class are randomly selected and added to the training set until the majority and minority classes are balanced.